 Consider a map $\hmu_k: \calP \rightarrow \Omega^{k}(M)$, where $k=0, \ldots, n-1$.
 The map $\hmu_k: \calP \rightarrow \Omega^{k}(M)$ is regarded as $\hmu_k \in \Omega^{k}(M, \wedge^{n-k} \calP^*)$.
 For the formal sum of $\hmu_k$, $\hmu = \sum_{k=0}^{n-1} \hmu_k$, a weak homotopy momentum map $\hmu$ is defined by \cite{Herman:2017}

 A homotopy momentum map $\hmu$ is always a weak homotopy momentum map since $\rd_{CE} \hmu =0$ if the homotopy momentum map $\hmu$ is restricted to $\calP$.

-We consider a weak homotopy momentum section in the definition \eqref{defwhMS} on the action Lie algebroid.
-A homotopy momentum section $\mu$ is regarded as a map from the Lie kernel $\calP$ to $\Omega^{\bullet}(M)$. $\nabla = \rd$ on the action Lie algebroid.
+We consider a weak homotopy momentum section in the definition \ref{defwhMS} on the action Lie algebroid.
+A homotopy momentum section $\mu$ is regarded as a map from the Lie kernel $\calP$ to $\Omega^{\bullet}(M)$.
+A connection is $\nabla = \rd$ on the action Lie algebroid.
 Then, the Lie algebroid homology operator ${}^E \partial_m$ in Equation \eqref{defhomology} with $\nabla = \rd$ is the same as the Lie algebra homology operator $\partial_m$ \eqref{Liealgebrahomology}.
 Thus Equation \eqref{whomotopyMS} and \eqref{whomotopyMM} is equivalent if we et $\hmu_k = (-1)^{n-k+1} \mu_k$.
-Therefore, we obtain \begin{proposition} Let $n \geq 2$ and a Lie algebroid be the action Lie algebroid.
-Then, if $\mu$ is a weak homotopy momentum section, it is a weak homotopy momentum map. \end{proposition}
+Therefore, we obtain \begin{theorem} Let $n \geq 2$ and a Lie algebroid be the action Lie algebroid.
+Then, if $\mu$ is a weak homotopy momentum section, it is a weak homotopy momentum map. \end{theorem}